jrachels/Differentially-Private-Nonparametric-Hypothesis-Testing/README.md

 Differentially-Private-Nonparametric-Hypothesis-Testing/DifPrivNonparametricHypthTestingTests/

 includes basic tests for these functions.
-The tests are also examples for how to use compute p-values.
+The tests are also examples for how to compute p-values.
 You can run the tests by running

 Differentially-Private-Nonparametric-Hypothesis-Testing/Debug/DifPrivNonparametricHypthTestingTests.exe